Part 1 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

-- One part is how we split our data / services
+- One part is how we split our data between services

-- How do we identify our data / services
+- How do we identify our data within services

-- And how we communicate between our data / services
+- And how we communicate between our services

-How do we split our data / services and identify them?
+How should we split our data between services?

 Rule of thumb is: one transaction involves only one entity.